-If you have a very young child who is just getting into the game or if you’re looking for a super cheap shaft just to mess around with, look no further than the Brine 6000.
+If you have a young child who is just getting into the game or if you're looking for a cheap shaft just to mess around with, look no further than the STX 7000 Attack Shaft.

-It is a very basic metal shaft that often comes on complete sticks for beginners.
-I don’t recommend it for higher levels of play since it dents/breaks easily, but it’s a full-sized shaft that is fine for young children or backyard play at an extremely affordable price.
+I don't recommend it for high school or other advanced levels of play since it dents/breaks easily, but it's a full-sized shaft that is fine for young children or backyard play at an extremely affordable price.

 How to Choose an Attack/Middie Lacrosse Shaft